 Ground segment & mission control system

 The major functions of the ground segment are to monitor and control the satellite, including the payload and the ground-segment elements; receive the instrument data from the satellite; and, to process, disseminate and archive the data and products, and provide for their retrieval.

-For the complete mission duration (launch up to the end of mission, when ground contact to the spacecraft/payload is terminated), facilities and services will be provided to the Payload Data Segment (PDS) located in ESA/ESRIN for planning of scientific data acquisition.
-This will include the uplink of instrument operation time lines as well as the provision of scientific data downlink schedules based on the predicted spacecraft orbit.
-The PDS will be responsible for measurement data acquisition via the X-band station network, the preprocessing of scientific data, and the scientific data archiving and distribution to the Meteorological Centres and general scientific community.
+For the complete mission duration (launch up to the end of mission, when ground contact to the spacecraft/payload is terminated), facilities and services are be provided to the Payload Data Segment (PDS) located in ESA/ESRIN for planning of scientific data acquisition.
+This includes the uplink of instrument operation time lines as well as the provision of scientific data downlink schedules based on the predicted spacecraft orbit.
+The PDS is be responsible for measurement data acquisition via the X-band station network, the preprocessing of scientific data, and the scientific data archiving and distribution to the Meteorological Centres and general scientific community.

-The Flight Operations Control Centre will operate from a Dedicated Control Room at ESOC.
-Data processing will be done at ESA/ESRIN, Italy, while wind profile retrieval will be done by the European Centre for Medium-Range Weather Forecasts (ECMWF), UK.
-Data ground processing will be completed within five minutes after reception.
+The Flight Operations Control Centre operates from a Dedicated Control Room at ESOC.
+Data processing is done at ESA/ESRIN, Italy, while wind profile retrieval is done by the European Centre for Medium-Range Weather Forecasts (ECMWF), UK.
+Data ground processing is completed within five minutes after reception.

 The platform and payload